-In the last few decades, the interest shifted towards relating the solutions of linear wave equations to the dynamical properties of the underlying ray dynamics.
+High frequency asymptotics – often also called semiclassical approximations in a quantum context – deals with understanding the transition from a wave to a ray description of linear wave equations.
+Examples are the relation between ray and wave optics or identifying the classical equations of motion (Hamilton’s equations) as a limiting case of quantum mechanics.
+In the last few decades, the interest shifted here towards relating the solutions of linear wave equations to the dynamical properties of the underlying ray dynamics.
 It could be shown that dynamical features ranging from regular to purely chaotic behaviour leave distinct fingerprints in the solutions of associated wave equations.
-The theory has mainly advanced in a quantum context giving rise to the name quantum chaos.
-Schrodinger’s equation is a scalar, linear wave equation and is in that respect not very different from other physically relevant wave equations such as in optics or linear elasticity.
-The ‘weirder’ properties of quantum mechanics, as for example, the measurement process or the violation of Bell’s inequalities are in fact not considered in semiclassical approaches to quantum mechanics.
+These can be divided into systems specific contributions relating a ray dyanmics to particular wave solutions and universal features linking wav fluctuations to Random Matrix statistics.
+The theory has initially mainly advanced in a quantum context giving rise to the name quantum chaos.
+Schrödinger’s equation is a scalar, linear wave equation and is in that respect not very different from other physically relevant wave equations such as in optics or linear elasticity.
+The ‘weirder’ properties of quantum mechanics, as for example, the measurement process or many-particle effects and the violation of Bell’s inequalities have in fact rarely been considered in semiclassical approaches to quantum mechanics until recently.
 In that sense, techniques and insights from quantum chaos can and have been applied to classical wave equations such as in optics, elastodynamics or acoustics giving rise to a much broader field often referred to as wave chaos.
 In fact, many of the methods and concepts used and developed in quantum chaos have been considered independently in the optics and engineering community, and developments have run in parallel often with little cross fertilization.

 Random Coupling Model And Wave Statistics